Select Page

 Legal basis: Art.
 2 FNIA

-Member states of the European Free Trade Association (EFTA): Norway, Iceland, Principality of Liechtenstein.
+European Free Trade Association (EFTA) member countries: Norway, Iceland, Principality of Liechtenstein.

 Brexit: The UK officially left the European Union on 31 December 2020.